mDIS For System Administrators (SAs)

 RequestHeader unset Accept-Encoding

-ProxyHTMLURLMap http://dis-app.some-host:8111/mdis/deadsea/ /
+ProxyHTMLURLMap http://dis-app.example.com:8111/mdis/deadsea/ /

 ProxyHTMLURLMap /dis-app/web /